armandourbina/sheetjs-style/README.md

 # Sheetjs-style
 support set cell style for sheetjs!
-API is the same as sheetjs!
+API is the same as sheetjs-style but with some fixes to work with strict mode in angular 8!

 ## install